Ephedra Sinica Seeds, "Ma Huang," TCM Herb; Mongolia, 6 sizes

 Ephedra should be planted in the spring in dry locations with sandy, well-drained soil.
 It thrives in ordinary loamy or sandy soil and does very well in a loose rocky soil with full sun and little water.
 It is most often propagated by division of the clumps in spring, with the seeds sown in a light sandy soil in early spring.
 Grow like a cactus.
 Tolerates frost and snow.
 Likes dry sand.
 The best preparation is to spread about 4 inches of sand on the surface, then plant the ma-huang through the sand, with its roots down in the mineral soil and sand all around the crown.
 This excellent drainage and the reflection of the sun up onto the plant will greatly improve the health, growth and survival of Ma-huang.

+Seeds are imported from the Inner Mongolia Autonomous Region of China.
 Germination rate at source was reported at 85% and confirmed by an independent trial here in the USA.
-Some customers report only getting 50%, but they are likely not using ideal settings.
+Some customers report only getting 50%, but they are likely not using ideal germination methods.
 Over 100 seeds per gram; about 3,000 seeds per ounce.
 The one ounce and one half ounce sizes will be bagged by weight.
-Current seeds were imported from the Inner Mongolia Autonomous Region of China.
+Seed counts are approximate.

 1.)
 Barely cover seeds in slightly damp, airy, loose soil mix; half sand/half cactus mix is best